andrewrgoss/andrewrgoss.com/content/resume.md

 <hr>
 ### <a name="summary"></a>Summary
-Data engineer and software developer experienced in building business intelligence and programmatic media applications in the marketing/advertising domain.
+Senior software/data engineer experienced in building data pipelines and backend applications in the marketing/advertising domain.
 I have worked as both a developer and a marketer in leveraging people, process, and technology to address data initiatives across industries such as finance, food services, higher education, retail, technology, and telecommunications.

 <hr>
 ### <a name="clients_served"></a>Clients Served